ueffel/caddy-imagefilter/README.md

 #### fit

-Fit scales a image to fit to the specified maximum width and height using a linear filter, the image aspect ratio is preserved.
+Fit scales an image to fit to the specified maximum width and height using a linear filter, the image aspect ratio is preserved.
 If the image already fits inside the bounds, nothing will be done.